With every

 Your eCommerce

 or not.
-If yes, you may need to find either you can configure their order
+If yes, you may need to find out if you can configure their order

 tracking in your web portal or not.